espsrc/reproducibility-course/session1/T1.2/README.md

 :one: Go to our respository for the course: https://github.com/spsrc/reproducibility-course

-:two: In the top-right corner of the page, click Fork.
+:two: In the top-right corner of the page, click `Fork`.

 ![practice example 1](./media/practice1.16.png)